Sign in

 • Increase meaningful output

-If your team burned out and overcommitted, it’s time to rethink the way you work.
+If your team is burned out and overcommitted, it’s time to rethink the way you work.
 Instead of pushing harder, get smarter about balancing wonder and rigor.

 After all, creativity isn’t a luxury—it’s the key to thriving in today’s work environment.